MetOffice/lfric_core/documentation/source/how_to_use_it/configuration/index.rst

 Application Configuration
 =========================

-Application configuration can be defined by Rose metadata including some :ref:`extensions <extended rose metadata>` to Rose metadata.
-Using such extensions allows a tool called the :ref:`Configurator <configurator>` to generate the code required to read configuration namelists into the application.
+Application configuration options can be described by Rose metadata with some :ref:`extensions <extended rose metadata>` to Rose metadata.
+With the extensions, the metadata enables a tool called the :ref:`Configurator <configurator>` to generate the code required to read configuration namelists into the application.

-This section describes summarises how the code within the application can access and use the application configuration options for applications that are built using the functions of the Configurator.
+Once a namelist is read into the application, the generated code stores it and makes it available.
+This section summarises how the code within the application can access and use these configuration options.

 .. toctree::
     :maxdepth: 1